UMAprotocol/UMIPs/final fees - UPP.md

 ## Specifics

+  - The RenBTC final fee will be increased to 0.01 RenBTC
- - The PERL final fee will be increased to 4000 PERL.
+  - The PERL final fee will be increased to 3500 PERL.
+  - The DSD final fee will be increased to 20000 DSD.
+  - The RenDOGE final fee will be decreased to 2000 RenDOGE
-  - The OCEAN final fee will be increased to 700 OCEAN.
+  - The OCEAN final fee will be increased to 750 OCEAN.
   - The YAM final fee will be increased to 400 YAM
+  - The wBTC final fee will be increased to 0.01 wBTC
+  - The AaVE final fee will be increased to 1.35 AAVE
+  - The LINK final fee will be increased to 17.5 LINK
-  - The SNX final fee will be increased to 40 SNX
+  - The SNX final fee will be increased to 45 SNX
-  - The UMA final fee will be increased to 30 UMA
+  - The UMA final fee will be increased to 35 UMA
+  - The DPI final fee will be increased to 1.75 DPI
   - The SUSHI final fee will be increased to 45 SUSHI
+  - The xSUSHI final fee will be increased to 50 xSUSHI
+  - The XIO final fee will be increased to 3000 XIO
-  - The BAL final fee will be increase to 18 BAL
+  - The BAL final fee will be increased to 18 BAL
+  - The bDIGG final fee will be increased to 0.085 bDIGG
   - The RAI final fee will be increased to 500 RAI
+  - The COMP final fee will be increased to 1.25 COMP
-  - The ALCX final fee will be increased to 0.8 ALCX
+  - The ALCX final fee will be increased to 0.75 ALCX
   - The ALPHA final fee will be increased to 650 ALPHA
   - The REN final fee will be increased to 900 REN
+  - The CRX final fee will be increased to 200 CRV
+  - The RGT final fee will be increased to 100 RGT
-  - The NFTX final fee will be increased to  7 NFTX
+  - The NFTX final fee will be increased to 7.5 NFTX
+  - The SGT final fee will be increased to 250 SGT
-  - The LON final fee will be increased to 100 LON
+  - The LON final fee will be increased to 110 LON
-  - The MASK final fee will be increased to 75 MASK
+  - The MASK final fee will be increased to 85 MASK
   - The BANK final fee will be increased to 3.5 BANK
-  - The SFI final fee will be increased to 0.8 SFI
+  - The SFI final fee will be increased to 1 SFI
   - The VSP final fee will be increased to 35 VSP
+  - The DEXTF final fee will be increased to 2250 DEXTF
+  - The iFARM final fee will be increased to 7 iFARM
-  - The ERN final fee will be decreased to 35 ERN.
+  - The ERN final fee will be decreased to 40 ERN.
+  - The OPEN final fee will be increased to 1000 OPEN
+  - The DFX final fee will be increased to 900 DFX
+  - The BASK final fee will be decreased to 1.75 BASK